Olympiacos F.C.: European and International performance

-Olympiacos is by far the highest ranked Greek club in the UEFA rankings, occupying the 37th place in Europe in the five-year ranking and the 31st in the ten-year ranking as of 2019.
-They are also the Greek team with the most wins in all European competitions, leading also the table with the most home and away wins, and the Greek team with the most games played in European level, celebrating their 200th match on 23 February 2010, against Bordeaux in the 2009–10 UEFA Champions League first knockout round.
+They are also the highest ranked Greek club in the UEFA rankings, occupying 36th place in the ten-year ranking, and 43rd in the five-year ranking as of 2024.
+They are one of the founding members of the European Club Association.
+They are also the Greek club with the most wins in all European competitions, leading the table with the most home and away wins, and the Greek team with the most games played at the European level, celebrating their 200th match on 23 February 2010, against Bordeaux in the 2009–10 UEFA Champions League first knockout round.
 Olympiacos also holds the all-time record attendance for a Greek club of 75,263 in a 1982–83 European Cup match against Hamburg at the Athens Olympic Stadium.